EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.filter_sources

 Generate a background image filtered from sources using sucessive filtering Description: This routine filter out sources from an image and generate an approximate background image.
-The following steps are implemented:
+The following steps are implemented: 1.
+Filtering the image against template bank of sources.